Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Experimental Details and Additional Results

-\paragraph{Step-wise Circuit Stability} For analyses involving step-wise circuit extraction, we compute circuits at each diffusion step and then aggregate attribution scores across steps.
-We find that the set of participating components (attention heads and MLP layers) remains largely stable over diffusion time, with more than 90\% overlap in selected components between steps.
-Accordingly, the step-wise circuit visualizations shown in Figures~\ref{fig:Diffullama-step-grid-13} and~\ref{fig:Dream-step-grid-12} represent averaged structures, while step-wise variation is primarily reflected in changes to the attributed edges rather than in the identity of the components themselves.
-This suggests that masked diffusion primarily refines information routing among a largely fixed component set, rather than progressively recruiting new components.
+\paragraph{Step-wise Circuit Stability} For step-wise circuit extraction, we compute circuits at each diffusion step and aggregate attribution scores across steps.
+The set of participating components (attention heads and MLP layers) remains largely stable over diffusion time, with more than 70\% overlap in selected components between steps.
+Accordingly, the visualizations in Figures~\ref{fig:Diffullama-step-grid-13} and~\ref{fig:Dream-step-grid-12} represent averaged structures; step-wise variation is reflected mainly in the attributed edges rather than in component identity.
+This suggests that masked diffusion primarily refines information routing within a largely fixed component set, rather than progressively recruiting new components.

+\paragraph{Expanded GT/SI logit-lens metrics.} The following table aggregates the completed Top-100 component-filtered logit-lens outputs for \textsc{GT} and \textsc{SI}, including both Dream and DiffuLLaMA.
+Token strings in the representative-token appendix are rendered with Unicode code-point escapes when needed; this quantitative table contains only scalar summaries.